AdaCore/why3/doc/exec.rst

 The :why3-tool:`extract` command accepts three different targets for extraction: a WhyML file, a module, or a symbol (function, type, exception).
-To extract all the symbols from every module of a file named ``f.mlw``, one should write
+To extract all the symbols from every module of a file named :file:`f.mlw`, one should write

 ::